ComposableFi/composable/code/xcvm/semantic.md

 Opaque contract has program as input.
 Program format is executable language to describe what user wants to do cross chains.

-Instructions in side programs are interpreted by `interpreter`.
+Instructions in side programs are interpreted by `Executor`.
 It owns all user funds and fully owned by she.
-Interpreter delegates bridges to manage funds operations cross chain.
+Executor delegates bridges to manage funds operations cross chain.
-`Interpeter` is user's cross chain account.
+`Executor` is user's cross chain account.

 Inductions are, but not limited to:
 - Transfer, transfer funds from account to account on single chain